 The university encourages students to participate in as many extracurricular activities and organizations as their study-work loads permit.
 Experience gained in working with others in the achievement of common goals provides invaluable training.
 Some of the more prominent campus organizations and activities are described below.
-A complete list of campus organizations is avail-
+A complete list of campus organizations is available from the Student Services office.